gonodono/night-widget/README.md

 <img src="images/demo.gif" alt="Demonstration video." width="20%" />
 </p>

-**NB**: If you're loading these images from resources, you don't need this.
-Simply put the night mode images in the relevant `res/drawable*/` directories with the `-night` suffix, and it will be handled automagically.
+**NB**: If you're planning to use this to swap out resources during a night mode switch, you don't need it.
+Simply put the night resources in the relevant `res/` directories with the `-night` suffix, and it will be handle automagically.

 The specific `Settings` value that's monitored – `ui_night_mode` – is undocumented and excluded from the SDK, so it probably won't work everywhere,